-In the summer of 2009 I was just a van-driving road tripper with no travel blog and no time to research.
+Several summers back, I was just a van-driving road tripper with no travel blog, no smart phone, and no time to research.
 So I showed up to the Redwood National Park visitor center and asked the rangers what to do and see.

 They were all females.
 From a distance, as they stopped to eat grass, the view was mostly elk butts in the air.